Erasure code: History

+sometimes called a Redundant Array of Inexpensive Servers (RAIS).

+The erasure code allows operations to continue when any one of those hosts stops.

+Compared to block-level RAID systems, object storage erasure coding has some significant differences that make it more resilient.

 Optimal erasure codes

 Optimal erasure codes have the property that any k out of the n code word symbols are sufficient to recover the original message (i.e., they have optimal reception efficiency).
 Optimal erasure codes are maximum distance separable codes (MDS codes).

 Parity check

 Parity check is the special case where n = k + 1.
 From a set of k values $\{v_i\}_{1\leq i \leq k}$, a checksum is computed and appended to the k source values:

 The set of k + 1 values $\{v_i\}_{1\leq i \leq k+1}$ is now consistent with regard to the checksum.

 If one of these values, $v_e$, is erased, it can be easily recovered by summing the remaining variables:

+RAID 5 is a widely used application of the parity check erasure code using XOR.

 Polynomial oversampling

 Example: Err-mail (k = 2)

 In the simple case where k = 2, redundancy symbols may be created by sampling different points along the line between the two original symbols.
 This is pictured with a simple example, called err-mail: